AmayaHena/LibParse/README.md

 </p>

 ## Description
-A try to make an easy and useful lib to parse things
+A try to make an useful lib to parse things

-I'll try to update often

-You can find documentation in Wiki section, on github repo (Currently rewritting the doc)
+Currently writting the doc, you still can find comments in headers if you need

 ## Utility
 File Management

 File Parsing